Project4Dimensions/xqueryBiblio/README.md

 da Capivara, Piauí, Brazil ([Jaffe et al. 2014][1]).

-Its Portuguese interface allows you to create new entries and search by author surname, year and title.
+Its Portuguese interface allows you to create new entries and search by author, year and title.
 An XML database, eXist-db ([eXist-db.org 2020][2]), stores and manages the data.

 The [biblio-pt.xar][XAR] package has 36 sample entries.
 Upload the file using [eXist-db’s Dashboard][4] packet manager.